Skip to content

 Defines the size of memory block in bytes.

-The unit concept is introduced to allow the access to any VFSM objects.
+The unit concept is introduced to allow access to any VFSM objects.
 So a unit defines the I/O interface to a VFSM.
 It does not have any other functionality.
-The definition of a unit is very similar to a VFSM, however a unit does not have the behavior section.
+The definition of a unit is very similar to a VFSM; however a unit does not have the behavior section.

 There are two predefined optional unit properties: